JustinRLew/Active-Directory-Virtual-Lab/README.md

 3. Organizational Units for logical resource management.
 4. Group Policy Objects for enforcing security and user settings.
 5. Integrated client machine for testing domain functionality.
+6. Advanced security policies with auditing and GPO configurations.

 ## Key Learnings
 - Centralized management with Active Directory.
 - Importance of DNS in domain environments.
 - Role of GPOs in securing and standardizing systems.
-- Troubleshooting and testing AD environments.
+- Auditing and troubleshooting security configurations.